An actor may entrust other actors. Entrustees have read access to the private data and messages of the actor at any point in time.

 Offline keys and air-gapped recovery

-- A temporary offline system is set up.
+- Set up a temporary offline system.
 This system only needs a subset of Condensation, namely a record parser and serializer, an object parser and serializer, as well as RSA encryption and decryption.

-- The original envelope is transferred onto the system.
+- Copy the original envelope onto the offline system.

-- The private key from the vault is entered.
+- Transfer the private key from the vault onto the offline system.

-- The system then decrypts the AES key from the original envelope, and re-encrypts it for the new actor.
+- On the offline system, decrypt the AES key from the original envelope, and re-encrypt it for the new actor.
 The rest of the envelope remains as-is.

-- The new actor signs the new envelope, and attaches it to its private box.
+- Let the new actor sign the new envelope, and attach it to its private box.